-491 Beacon (21-23 Massachusetts) is located on the SW corner of Beacon and Massachusetts Avenue, with 483 Beacon to the east, across Mass.
-Ave., 495-497 Beacon to the west, 7-9 Massachusetts/504 Beacon to the north, across Beacon, and 25-27 Massachusetts to the south.
+491 Beacon (21-23 Massachusetts) is located on the SW corner of Beacon and Massachusetts Avenue, with 483 Beacon to the east, across Massachusetts Ave., 495-497 Beacon to the west, 7-9 Massachusetts/504 Beacon to the north, across Beacon, and 25-27 Massachusetts to the south.

-Abraham Shuman and his wife, Hettie (Lang) Shuman, lived at 60 Vernon in Roxbury.
+On October 31, 1891, 491 Beacon was purchased from Eugene Fay by retail clothing merchant and banker Abraham Shuman.
+He and his wife, Hettie (Lang) Shuman, lived at 60 Vernon in Roxbury.
 After her death in June of 1904, he moved to 90 Commonwealth.
-He died in June of 1918.

-By 1898, an additional (fifth) story had been added to the 23 Massachusetts Avenue portion of the building and to 25-27 Massachusetts Avenue.
+By 1897, an additional (fifth) story had been added to the 23 Massachusetts Avenue portion of the building and to 25-27 Massachusetts Avenue.

 In June of 1957, Max Miller filed for (and subsequently received) permission to legalize the occupancy of 491 Beacon as four apartments and one store, indicating that the “building has been used as a store and 4 family as long as around 15 years to my knowledge.”

 Max Miller died in September of 1964.
 Bertha Miller continued to live at 491 Beacon in apartment 1.
 The Miller Drug Company continued to operate at 21-23 Massachusetts Avenue, managed by the Millers’ son, Eugene M. Miller.
 He and his wife, Susan (Lement) Miller, lived in apartment 2 at 491 Beacon.

 In March of 1967, Bertha Miller acquired 25-27 Massachusetts Avenue from Edward J. Goodfellow.
 He also owned 495-497 Beacon, which he continued to own.